space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - Registered User
     - indication in header that current user is signed in along with their username
-    - "See History" link in header that takes to user's history page
-    - "logout" link in header to return to landing page as anonymous user
-    - "Add Meal" link in header to take user to add meal page
-    - "Recommended" toggle button added to set of buttons

-#### Add Meal Page (only for registered users)
-- shows currently logged in username
     - includes links to landing page, user's history page, user's add a meal page, and logout

+#### Add Meal Page (only registered users)
+- indication in header that current user is signed in along with their username
+- includes links to landing page, user's history page, user's add a meal page, and logout
 - includes form fields for Meal model fields
 - includes toggle buttons to select which tags meals should be associated with from {vegetarian, spicy, healthy, seafood, morning, afternoon, evening}
-- on submit, set date to current date and send user back to landing page
+- on submit, associate current user with meal added and set date to current date and send user back to landing page
-- Use Django ModelForms and validators to generate your form and validate data. invalid submissions should reload form and give error message to user.

-#### See History Page (only for registered users)
+#### See History Page (only registered users)
-- shows currently logged in username
+- indication in header that current user is signed in along with their username
 - includes links to landing page, user's history page, user's add a meal page, and logout
 - displays list of all meals added (image, name, avgRating, votes, dateAdded) sorted by date added that each link to detailed view for meal
 - displays list of all meals voted on (image, name, avgRating, votes, dateRated) sorted by date rated that link to detailed view for meal

-### Meal Detail View(registered user or anonymous user)
+#### Meal Detail View(registered user or anonymous user)
-- shows indication of current user logged in or anonymous
 - displays large picture of meal along with all data from model fields
 - includes slider and submit button to submit a rating for that meal (setting dateOfRating to current date and time) then sends user back to detail view for same meal.
+- values for rating must be between 0.0 and 5.0

 - Anonymous User:
+    - indication in header that user is anonymous
     - includes same simple login form from landing page
     - includes link to landing page
     - rating submission is not associated with any user
 - Registered User:
+    - indication in header that current user is signed in along with their username
     - includes links to landing page, user's history page, user's add a meal page, and logout
     - rating submission associated with currently logged in user